Geometrization of the local Langlands correspondence: The stack of -parameters

 where the colimit runs over all maps from a free group $F_n$ to $W\subset W_E/P$, and $Z^1(F_n,\hat{G})\cong \hat{G}^n$ with the simultaneous twisted $\hat{G}$-conjugation.

-Moreover, the $\infty$-category $\Perf(Z^1(W_E/P,\hat{G})/\hat{G})$ is generated under cones and retracts by the image of $\Rep(\hat{G})\to \Perf(Z^1(W_E/P,\hat{G})/\hat{G})$, and $\Ind\Perf(Z^1(W_E/P,\hat{G}))$ is equivalent to the $\infty$-category of modules over $\mathcal O(Z^1(W_E/P,\hat{G}))$ in $\Ind\Perf(B\hat{G})$.
+Moreover, the $\infty$-category $\Perf(Z^1(W_E/P,\hat{G})/\hat{G})$ is generated under cones and retracts by the image of $\Rep(\hat{G})\to \Perf(Z^1(W_E/P,\hat{G})/\hat{G})$, and $\Ind\Perf(Z^1(W_E/P,\hat{G}))$ is equivalent to the $\infty$-category of modules over $\mathcal O(Z^1(W_E/P,\hat{G}))$ in $\Ind\Perf(\ast/\hat{G})$.

-All of these results also hold with $\mathbb Q_\ell$-coefficients, without any assumption on $\ell$. \end{theorem}
+All of these results also hold with $\mathbb Q_\ell$-coefficients, without the assumption on $\ell$. \end{theorem}

 With $\mathbb Q_\ell$-coefficients, these results are simple, as the representation theory of $\hat{G}$ is semisimple.
 However, with $\mathbb Z_\ell$-coefficients, these results are quite subtle, and we need to dive into modular representation theory of reductive groups.
-Very roughly, the proof of the theorem proceeds by analyzing the closed $\hat{G}$-orbits in the stack of $L$-parameters first, and then use a deformation to the normal cone to understand the behaviour near any $\hat{G}$-orbit.
-We make critical use of some results of Touz\'e--van der Kallen \cite{TouzevanderKallen}.
-Let us make some further remarks about the closed $\hat{G}$-orbits.
+In fact, we give a new perspective on (and provide some new examples of) the phenomenon that restriction along an embedding $H\subset G$ of reductive groups preserves representations admitting a good filtration.